jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

     which shows the $N^c$'s compensator under $Q$ is zero.
 ]

+*NOTE:* Construction of counterfactuals here and efficient influence function?

 = More general exchangeability conditions

 We now consider more general exchangeability conditions.